fenago/tableau-fundamentals/lab-guides/md/Lab_15.md

 ### Unioning, merging mismatched fields, and removing unnecessary fields

-We know that we want to bring together the booking data for all the airlines, so we\'ll union together the two paths in the flow:
+We know that we want to bring together the courseing data for all the airlines, so we\'ll union together the two paths in the flow:

 1. Drag the **Clean 2** step onto the **Clean 1** step and drop it onto